mhhf/solidity-dynamicDeploy/README.md

   }
   ```

-  This don't allow the possibility to pass a contract dynamicly to deploy it.
+  This don't allow the possibility to pass a contract dynamically to deploy it.
   However, the EVM is capable of this feature:

   It can create a contract with the `CREATE` opcode.
 The contract code is taken